wellyshen/react-cool-form/docs/validation-guide.md

 It provides a convenient way to access the complete `values` of the form (a.k.a [formState.values](./form-state)), which is useful to validate dependent fields at the same time.

+> 💡 Please ensure the shape of the `errors` matches the shape of form's `values`.
+If you're dealing with [complex form data](./complex-form-data), we've provided a set of [utility functions](./utility-functions) to help you get shit done 💩.

 [![Edit RCF - Form-level validation](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/rcf-form-level-validation-2if7r?fontsize=14&hidenavigation=1&theme=dark)

 ```js